soobinrho/soobinrho/README.md

 1st Week of May - Spent only around five minutes on the course. (five minutes out of three hours = 2.7%) I had so much free time, but I spent almost all of them procrastinating, such as watching YouTube on best XLR / USB mics.
 At least ten hours a day were spent procrastinating.

+2nd & 3rd Week of May - Spent no time at all on the course.
+It was partly because I had finals, but it was mostly because I spent too much time watching YouTubes.
+99% my fault.
+Hopefully, next week will be better.

 # Past Goals